CS-433/ml-project-1-papeaa/README.md

 That jupyter notebook reflects the score improvement steps, which are :
 * Cross-Validation for Least Square to find optimal degree for feature expansion
 * Cross-Validation for Ridge Regression to find optimal λ
+* Cross-Validation for Ridge Regression to find optimal λ with feature expansion
 * Cross-Validation for Logistic Regression to find optimal degree for feature expansion
 * Cross-Validation for Regularized Logistic Regression to find optimal λ
 * Run of all Method in `implementations.py` to compare results without Feature Expansion